MinnPost/migrate-drupal-to-wordpress/results.md

     - Department/Column + Section (Drupal): 75
     - Category (WordPress): 75
 - Tags
-    - no idea how to count this in Drupal (also the permalinks will maybe need to be redirects, if they even get traffic)
+    - no idea how to count this in Drupal because the term table is just one big thing
-- Taxonomy / article pairs
+- post/tag / node/term combinations
+    - Drupal: 127070
-    -
+    - WordPress: 127070
 - Images
     - need to think about how to count this properly
         - Feature